abhimanyupallavisudhir/pramaana/README.md

 # Cleanup operations
 # For now this just does:
 # 1) change all citation keys to match name of folder containing bib file
+# --recursive/-r should usually be turned on, unless you want to rename just one reference
+# --dry-run to just show what changes would be made
+pramaana clean cs/ -r --dry-run
 ```

 Basic commands (all of these support the basic options supported by the commands they wrap, e.g. `rm -rf`, but the options need to be added at the *end*):